 - Matter waves- wave nature of particles, de Broglie relation.
 Davisson-Germer experiment (experimental details should be omitted; only conclusion should be explained).

 - Alpha- particle scattering experiments; Rutherford’s model of atom; Bohr model, energy levels, hydrogen spectrum.
 Composition and size of nucleus, atomic masses, isotopes, isobars; isotones.

 - Radioactivity- alpha, beta and gamma particles/ rays and their properties decay law.
 Mass-energy relation, mass defect; binding energy per nucleon and its variation with mass number, nuclear fission and fusion.

 - Energy bands in solids (qualitative ideas only), conductors, insulators and semiconductors; semiconductor diode- I-V characteristics in forward and reverse bias, diode as a rectifier; I-V characteristics of LED, photodiode, solar cell, and Zener diode; Zener diode as a voltage regulator.
 Junction transistor, transistor action, characteristics of a transistor; transistor as an amplifier (common emitter configuration) and oscillator.
 Logic gates (OR, AND, NOT, NAND and NOR).
 Transistor as a switch.

 Tips to prepare NEET Physics Syllabus

 Physics is a practical subject and requires a lot of practice.
-To prepare physics syllabus in an efficient manner and score more marks, you need to practice at least 150-200 questions on each chapter.
+To prepare the NEET physics syllabus in an efficient manner and score more marks, you need to practice at least 150-200 questions on each chapter.

 For quick understanding of the concept, you need to refer the NCERT books.
 After that, spend maximum time on practice of the questions.
 For each question you attempt wrong, ensure that you clear your doubts and learn the correct steps of solving the question.
 So that, next time you attempt the question, you are able to do so correctly and quickly.